-Dates: 14-15 August 2017
+Dates: 6-8 August 2018

-Volume: 16 academic hours, 1 ECTS
+Volume: 24 academic hours, 1 ECTS

-Number of participants: max 30
+Number of participants: max 22

-Registration deadline: 5th of June
+Registration deadline: 22nd of May

 In addition to the general required materials, candidates are expected to submit a letter of motivation explaining why they are applying (max A4).

-The Contemporary Art Field in Estonia short course provides an overview of how the contemporary art scene in Estonia functions – the most important organizations, the movers and shakers, the currently important and active artists from different disciplines, and the types of events being held.
+The short course provides an overview of how contemporary art scene in Estonia functions – the most important organizations, the movers and shakers, the currently important and active artists from different disciplines, and the types of events being held.
 The causal factors behind the art scene are also explored, starting from the restoration of independence, Estonian art in the context of the regional and broader international art scene, and much more.

 Topics to be discussed:

-- Trends in contemporary art (social criticism, new painting, installation – architectural approach – public space, photography, graphic design, applied arts etc).
+- Trends in contemporary art (social criticism, new painting, installation – architectural approach – public space, photography, graphic design, applied arts, etc.).
 Examples of artists and their work.